BackupFoundLostCode/Primitive-Music-Player/README.md

 *~~Automatic recognition of titles in music folders.~~

-*Functioning playMusic(), as transition playList().
-(Should enable it to run in the background without affecting the usability of the program and more than .wav).
+*Should enable it to run in the background without affecting the usability of the program and more than .wav.

 *Skip.